EnnieAyo/alx-low_level_programming/0x00-hello_world/README.md

 - 1-compiler- complies the file but does not link
 - 2-assembler- generates assembly code
 - 3-name- renames a complied file
+- 4-puts.c- outputs a string to standard output use puts()